 Why is this so important now?
 During the peak of the Covid-19 pandemic, many hospitals and clinics suspended screening services, and large numbers of women missed their annual mammograms.
 According to the Prevent Cancer Foundation, an estimated 35% of Americans missed their routine cancer screening due to COVID-19-related fears and service disruptions.
 As we work towards our new normal, we need to get those people back in the screening rooms as quickly as possible.

 As breast imaging has evolved, so have the recommendations on when to start mammogram and how to best evaluate breast tissue.
 For normal risk women, the American Society of Breast Surgeons (the governing body to which Dr. Olmsted and I belong) recommends annual mammography beginning at age 40.
 For women at higher risk, MRI and/or mammogram can be recommended as early as age 25.

 Traditionally, the cost and expertise required to offer this advanced care has required women in rural areas to travel to larger medical centers away from home.
-At Copley, thanks to the generosity of our many donors, we now have a permanent MRI here with plans to add a breast coil soon and are in the process of purchasing a stereotactic biopsy machine for our breast center.
+At Copley, thanks to the generosity of our many donors, we now have a stereotactic biopsy machine in our breast center.
 The addition of this stereotactic machine is an incredible advance for us – it allows for identification and removal of precancerous cells before they can form into a tumor.